Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ## Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena ##

 As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/.
-The dynamics simulation codes are, (1) "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", (2) "Large-scale Electromagnetic Particle-in-Cell Simulation", (3) "SIESTA on Vector-Parallel Clusters", and
+The dynamics simulation codes are,
+(1) "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena",
-(4) "Molecular Dynamics of Water and Ice by TIP5P Code".
+(2) "Macro-particle Simulation for Magnetic Reconnection", (3) "SIESTA-4.1 on Vector and Parallel Clusters",
+(4) "Water and Hydrate by Molecular Dynamics TIP5P Simulation", and (5) " AlmaLinux by MD and Siesta".

 This page is discussed on the relativistic and nanoscale molecular dynamics simulations, Computer Physics Communications (2019, Ref.
 1).
-Updated files of a non-parallelized code @cnt3em_3pCa.f03 for Maxwell equations, and a parallelized code @a_cnt3-3p7Ca.f03 for the Maxwell equations especially with the z direction are given in this directory.
+Updated files of a non-parallelized code @cnt3em_3pCa.f03 for Maxwell equations, and a parallelized code @a_cnt3-3p7Ca.f03 for the Maxwell equations with the z direction are given in this directory.
 They are compiled by parameters and configuration files which are recently updated in Sep. to Nov., 2024.
-Each simulation code is suitable for the non-paralleled or parallelized Maxwell equations with parallelized particles, which really depends on different architectures.
+Each simulation code is suitable for the non-paralleled or parallelized Maxwell equations both with parallelized particles, which really depends on different architectures.

 ### Molecular Dynamics Simulation: CGS Units and Necessary Files ###

-A molecular dynamics simulation code is implemented for relativistic and electromagnetic fields in three dimensions.
+The present molecular dynamics simulation code is implemented for relativistic and electromagnetic fields in three dimensions.
 It is applied to nanoscale particle phenomena such as nanotube accelerators.
 In the code, Maxwell equations are solved and momentum equations of relativistic particles are advanced in time.
 Four physical CGS units are used in this code: a_unit= 1.00d-08 cm, t_unit= 1.00d-15 sec, electron mass m_unit= 0.9110d-27 g and its charge e_unit= 4.8032d-10 esu.
 The mass of hydrogen, for example, is 1.6726d-24 g.

-One needs files in the simulation: 1) @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03:
+One needs files in the simulation that is,
-Molecular dynamics simulation code, which is the non-paralleled or parallelized simulation code,
+1) @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03: Molecular dynamics simulation code,
+which is the non-paralleled or parallelized simulation code,
 2) param_em3p7_Ca.h (non-parallel) or param_3p7_Ca.h (parallel):
 Common parameters of this simulation,
 3) Cntemp_config.STARTC: configuring parameters,
-4) p_config_ss.xyz_D150 and P135 of pellet electrons: H, C and Au ions and electrons.
+4) p_config_ss.xyz_D150 and P135 of pellet atoms (ions and electrons):
+H, C and Au ions and electrons.
 The program is written in Fortran 2003/Fortran 2008 (the format is written in the same write line) and MPI of Ver.3 for parallelization.

-The description of each subroutine and important lines of @cnt3em_3pCa.f03 and/or
+The description of each subroutine and important comment lines of
-@a_cnt3-3p7Ca.f03 and the post-processed program @3ddisppC.f03, etc.
+@cnt3em_3pCa.f03 and/or @a_cnt3-3p7Ca.f03, and the post-processed program
-(to be shown later), are written with many comments of the simulation code.
+@3ddisppC.f03, etc. (to be shown later), are written with comments and remarks of the simulation.
-Initial 100 lines of the file @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03 are devoted to give the title, references, summary of subroutines and remarks of the simulation code.
+Initial 80-100 lines of the file @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03
+are devoted to the title, references, summary of subroutines and remarks of the simulation code.
+The major subroutine /moldyn/ consists of the followings:
-In the major subroutine /moldyn/, (i) the magnetic field is advanced, (ii) current density is calculated and the transverse electric field is advanced, (iii) the correction of the longitudinal electric field is made, (iv) the longitudinal electric field is added, (v) the forces are calculated, and (vi) positions and momenta of particles are advanced toward the next time step.
+(i) the magnetic field is advanced,
+(ii) current density is calculated, and separation of the longitudinal electric field is made using the Poisson equation, (iii) the transverse electric field is advanced,
+(iv) the forces are calculated for the lontudinal electric field, and (v) positions and momenta of particles are advanced toward the next time step.
+The step (iv) is most time-consuming than other steps..

 ### Gauss's Law, Courant Condition and Realistic Mass Simulation ###

 It is noted here that the Ampere's law becomes inaccurate in the Cartesian coordinate space, (1/c)\partial{\textbf E}/\partial t= rot{\textbf B} -(4\pi/c){\textbf J}, residing from the longitudinal electric field.
-Thus, the Gauss's law, div{\textbf E}=4\pi q, is utilized to separate the transverse current on the total one (longitudinal and transverse currents of the electric field), J_transvese= J -(J*EL)*EL/|ELl^2.
+Thus, the Gauss's law, div{\textbf E}=4\pi q, is utilized to separate the transverse current on the total one (thelongitudinal and transverse currents), J_transvese= J -(J*EL)*EL/|ELl^2.
 Thus, the Gauss's law must be solved in five-step interval for the discrete coordinate space (Refs.
 1, 2 and 3).

 On the other hand, the relativistic formulae of velocity and momeutum /vec{v}= \vec{p}/(sqrt(m^2 +(px^2 +py^2 +pz^2)/c^2)) is valid in the nanoscale cases (Ref.
 1 and Ref.
 2).
-We insist that real mass of hydrogen, carbon and gold atoms, and electrons are used.
+We stress on the use of real mass of hydrogen, carbon and gold atoms, and electrons.
 Also, all the explicit simulation code must satisfy the Courant condition, that is, Dx(length)/Dt(time step) > c, the speed of light.
-Otherwise, a simulation is overflown quite shortly.
+Otherwise, simulation steps overflow quite shortly.

+### Simulation on Nanoscales ###

 A simulation of the nanotube accelerator is set up by putting pellets of H, C and Au atoms and associated electrons at null velocity.